Selected Case Studies

 The Opportunity

-UK car insurance still leaned on broad demographic buckets: safe drivers often paid like risky ones because price was not tied to how people actually drove.
+UK car insurance still leaned on broad demographic buckets: safer drivers often paid like risky ones because price was not tied to trips on the road.
 Most people think they drive better than average, so flat stereotypes felt unfair and missed real risk.
-Aviva needed a fairer signal than postcode alone: behavior from the road, not a label on a form.
+Aviva needed a signal from the vehicle, not only the postcode on the form.

 The Solution